vegawidget/ggvega/dev/TypeScript/quicktype/quicktype.md

 ```
 ## PurpleBin

 To be clear, this problem not just happened on the **BoxPlot Enum**.
-All the `anyOf`  structures in json-schema have the potential risks to face this problem. [https://json-schema.org/understanding-json-schema/reference/combining.html](https://json-schema.org/understanding-json-schema/reference/combining.html) tells us the definitions of `anyOf`, `allOf` and `oneOf`.
-And it's diificult for quicktype to understand the logic of them.
+All the `anyOf`  structures in JSON schema have the potential risks to face this problem. [https://json-schema.org/understanding-json-schema/reference/combining.html](https://json-schema.org/understanding-json-schema/reference/combining.html) tells us the definitions of `anyOf`, `allOf` and `oneOf`.
+And it's difficult for quicktype to understand the logic of them.
 What quicktype has done is to combine similar type and use the first one to name the new class.
 If these classes are not similar, it will generate a new type.

 For example, In vlSpec.ts, you can find the definition of bins are stange:
 ```{TypeScript}